 Douglas Jackson, VA Dept. of Housing and Community Development

 Steve Lindeman, The Nature Conservancy

 Jack McLanahan, Southwest Regional Recreation Authority

 Nick Proctor, Friends of Southwest Virginia

 Buzz Witt, Southwest Regional Recreational Authority

-This project was made possible by the USDA Forest Service/VA Dept. of Forestry, the Dept. of Housing and Community Development/Appalachian Regional Commission, the Blue Moon Fund, and the University of Virginia for supporting this effort.
+This project was made possible by the USDA Forest Service/VA Dept. of Forestry, the Dept. of Housing and Community Development/Appalachian Regional Commission, the Blue Moon Fund, the University of Virginia, and others for supporting this effort.